scottfeldmanpeabody/MTB-YouTube/README.md

 Is there a theme of "scary" content?
 It's difficult to say at this point whether this is causal or even a non-coincidental correlation.

+Word clouds and distributins from select other channels:

 ![wordcloud](https://github.com/scottfeldmanpeabody/MTB-YouTube/blob/master/images/wordcloudSYDandMACKY.png)

 ![histogram](https://github.com/scottfeldmanpeabody/MTB-YouTube/blob/master/images/histSYDandMACKY.png)